ComposableFi/composable/rfcs/0002-rent-deposit.md

 When storage item is added by root or councel.
 So storage is just premission based.

+Alternative to rent in some situation is slashable stake.
+Until slashed and unlike rent, returned fully to staker.

 ## Proposal

 Each permissionless storage item of very large potential combinatorial number of items must be accompanited with deposit of native token.